 The Difference Between American and British Scones

 If you’re wondering what the difference is between American and British scones, this article from Cook’s Illustrated describes it well.
-It explains that the main difference between the two is in the amount of butter and sugar used in the making of the scones.
+It explains the main difference between the two is in the amount of butter and sugar used in making the scones.
 American scones are much richer and contain a lot more butter and sugar than British scones.